 City, developer agree on preservation for Clarke site

-GAZETTE FILE PHOTO Renovations are expected to begin in May on the Rogers, left, and Hubbard halls on the former Clarke School for the Deaf campus in Northampton.
-The Opal Real Estate Group of Springfield, which is redeveloping the site, plans to convert them into 38 luxury apartments.
+GAZETTE FILE PHOTO Renovations are continuing on the Rogers, left, and Hubbard halls on the former Clarke School for the Deaf campus in Northampton.
+The Historic Round Hill Summit group of Springfield, which is redeveloping the site, plans to convert the space into luxury apartments.
 Purchase photo reprints »

 NORTHAMPTON — The historic look of most of the buildings on the Clarke Schools for Hearing and Speech campus will remain intact now that the City Council has approved a historic preservation restriction agreement with the Springfield company redeveloping the site.